Purchased Power and Fuel Adjustment Charge

 How does the PPFAC appear on my monthly bill?

 The PPFAC appears on your bill under the heading “Power Supply Charges” along with your summer or winter base power supply rate.

 Yes.
 Similar components are included in the electric rates of TEP’s sister company, UniSource Energy Services, as well as in those charged by Arizona Public Service and many other electric utilities.

 Does the PPFAC apply to all of the energy I purchase from TEP?

 Shares of solar energy purchased through TEP’s GoSolar Shares program are not subject to the PPFAC.
-For more details about that program, click here.
+Customers enrolled in TEP’s GoSolar Home program are exempt from the PPFAC as well.
+For more details about GoSolar Shares, click here and for more details about GoSolar Home, click here.